Kogi State Nigeria Travel Guide

 The area's mineral resources, notably iron ore, represent its significant geological features.

-Okene's natural sights provide quick looks at the Middle Belt's landscape, though without formalized tourist infrastructure.
+Okene's natural sights provide glimpses of the Middle Belt's landscape, though without formalized tourist infrastructure.

 Discovering Okene's hidden gems means looking beyond conventional attractions and embracing local life.